 - Can the TOEFL exam be waived?

-This exam is required for all applicants whose native language is not English.
+Evidence of language proficiency is required for all applicants whose native language is not English.
 Hence, TOEFL can't be waived.
-Please see questions below for more information.

 - What are the TOEFL, TSE, TOEFL iBT and IELTS test score minimum requirements for the Graduate School admission at the University of Texas Arlington?